0xForelsket/Forelske/README.md

 - 👋 Hi, I’m @Forelske
-- 👀 I’m interested in Web3 development and am mostly new to programming with only minor experience in Python coding.
-- 🌱 I’m currently learning HTML/React/javascript/everything I can.
+- 🌱 I’m currently learning js and Solidity.
-- 💞️ I’m looking for someone to tutor and guide me on my way!
-- 📫 How to reach me forelskettv@gmail.com
+- 📫 How to reach me 0xforelsket@proton.me

 <!---
 Forelske/Forelske is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.